effelam/pokedex-lamonaca/README.md

 nice solution too.

 ### FindTranslationNameHelper
-This project requirements was that for the Pokedex Entry translation we should use the Yoda one if the Pokemon is legendary or its habitat is a cave, Shakespeare one otherwise.
-Obviously for a requirement so simple an if-else statement is sufficient but in a production environment there could be way more habitat-translation couple.
+This project requirements was that for the Pokedex entry translation we should use the Yoda one if the Pokemon is legendary or its habitat is a cave, Shakespeare one otherwise.
+Obviously for a requirement this simple an if-else statement is sufficient but in a production environment there could be way more habitat-translation couple.
 In order to make code cleaner and more maintainable a map habitat - translation is introduced and an helper class read it and return the proper value (or the default one if no translation is found).
 Adding a new habitat-translation couple means only adding that couple to map builder, without